konklone/tmcw.github.com/_posts/2013-04-04-the-open-code.md

 ![](http://farm9.staticflickr.com/8124/8620236456_8c9f5c58df_b.jpg)

-I couldn't be happier to write that the project to bring DC's laws into the digital eras and put them in everyone's hands made a big breakthrough: today you can [download an unofficial copy of the
+I couldn't be happier to write that the project to bring DC's laws into the digital era and put them in everyone's hands made a big breakthrough: today you can [download an unofficial copy of the
 Code (current through December 11, 2012) from the DC Council's website](http://dccouncil.us/UnofficialDCCode).
 Not only that, but the licensing for this copy is officially [CC0](http://creativecommons.org/choose/zero/),